 One of the most appealing aspects of the JBL Bar 5.1 is the design.
 The sound bar can transform from a regular 3.1 into a 5.1 surround sound setup that delivers audio effects enveloping the room.

 It is one of the best wireless home theater system that has a matte finish that blends in subtly with your interior.
 It will match well with other equipment you have in your setup and won’t steal the focus.
 The 40-inch soundbar is compatible with larger sized TVs and the sub complements the audio effects of the soundbar.
 Both ends of the soundbar can be detached to become smaller rear speakers to round out the system.

-Embedded inside the sturdy soundbar sits 2 side-firing tweeters for the high notes that make up the 5 channels.
-The subwoofer is downward-firing for the low tones.
+Embedded inside the sturdy main soundbar sits 2 side-firing tweeters for the high notes that make up the 5 channels.
+The wireless subwoofer is downward-firing for the low tones.
 The entire system has a 550W total output power and a standard frequency range that sits at 40Hz-20kHz.

 Features of the JBL Bar 5.1